jemmy512/book-notes/Linux/linux-kernel-mem.md

     if (page)
       goto got_pg;

-    /* Checks for costly allocations with __GFP_NORETRY, which
-     * includes some THP page fault allocations */ if (costly_order && (gfp_mask & __GFP_NORETRY)) {
+    if (costly_order && (gfp_mask & __GFP_NORETRY)) {
-      /* If allocating entire pageblock(s) and compaction
-       * failed because all zones are below low watermarks
-       * or is prohibited because it recently failed at this
-       * order, fail immediately unless the allocator has
-       * requested compaction and reclaim retry.
-       *
-       * Reclaim is
-       *  - potentially very expensive because zones are far
-       *    below their low watermarks or this is part of very
-       *    bursty high order allocations,
-       *  - not guaranteed to help because isolate_freepages()
-       *    may not iterate over freed pages as part of its
-       *    linear scan, and
-       *  - unlikely to make entire pageblocks free on its
-       *    own. */

       if (compact_result == COMPACT_SKIPPED ||
           compact_result == COMPACT_DEFERRED)
         goto nopage;

-      /* Looks like reclaim/compaction is worth trying, but
-       * sync compaction could be very expensive, so keep
-       * using async compaction. */
       compact_priority = INIT_COMPACT_PRIORITY;
     }
   }